kerseb/AutoPilot/README.md

 * Press **`K`** to apply a course correction to the **left**.
 * Press **`L`** to apply a course correction to the **right**.

-## ⚠️ Important

-Before using the autopilot, **you must click the rudder once** in-game to initialize the mod correctly.
-Failing to do so will prevent the autopilot from functioning.

 ## 📦 Requires

 To use this mod, you need the following: